About our budget 2026-27

 Your local council tax helps fund over 100 services, from waste collection, leisure centres, keeping the streets clean and removing litter, to providing community transport for the vulnerable and helping those in housing need.

-Due to the council's prudent financial management, we are proposing a freeze to our share of council tax this year in an effort to support residents with the continuing cost-of-living crisis.
-If agreed, this means the amount you pay for a Band D property will stay at £206.01 a year or £3.96 a week.
-We’re also continuing support for low income households, helping more than 7,000 households.
+Due to the council's prudent financial management, we are freezing our share of council tax this year to support residents with the continuing cost-of-living crisis.

 Protection of services and investment in communities

-Under the budget proposals, there will be no cuts to council services and additional investment will go towards supporting residents and local communities, with more money for community support, pride-in-place, economic development, and improving accessibility to our services through digitalisation.
+Despite the freeze, there will be no cuts to services.
+Instead, the budget includes additional investment to strengthen support for residents and communities, with more money set aside for community support, pride-in-place, economic development and improvements to the accessibility of services.

 • £1m to support the implementation of local government reorganisation, ensuring key services continue without disruption

-• Continuation of the Community Councillor Grants, with funding per councillor rising from £1,250 to £1,500, enabling more support to local projects
+• Continuation of community councillor grants, with funding rising from £1,250 to £1,500 per councillor, enabling more support for local projects

 • £150,000 for environmental initiatives, including tree and bulb planting schemes

-• £3.8m funding further investment, including playground improvements and upgrades to a facility which processes recycled materials
+• £3.8m to fund further investment, including playground improvements and upgrades to a facility that processes recycled materials collected from households across the district

-• Significant investment is also being made which will enhance waste and recycling services, increasing recycling rates and reducing waste.
+• Major upgrades to waste and recycling services, increasing recycling rates and reducing waste

 Prudent approach to managing our finances